MMBass/Browser-address-bar-color/readme.txt

 == Frequently Asked Questions ==

-what's your plugin's specialty? you can choose different color for each page of your site, not only one for all of them.
+what's your plugin's specialty? you can choose different color for each page of your site, not only one for all of them

-its not working in my mobile

 == Donations ==